CodeEvo: Interaction-Driven Synthesis of Code-centric Data through Hybrid and Iterative Feedback: Evaluation Details

 \section{Evaluation Details}

 \paragraph{HumanEval \& MBPP.}

 HumanEval~\citep{chen2021codex} and MBPP~\citep{austin2021program} are two common code completion benchmarks for evaluating the coding capability of LLMs.
 To further extend these two datasets, EvalPlus~\citep{liu2023evalplus} introduced HumanEval+ and MBPP+ by adding more challenging test cases and correcting inaccurate solutions.
 In this study, we used both the original benchmarks (HumanEval and MBPP) and their augmented versions (HumanEval+ and MBPP+) to evaluate models trained on our data as well as baseline models.
-We employed the official EvalPlus implementation to evaluation both benchmarks and reported 0-shot results for all variants.
+We employed the official EvalPlus implementation to evaluate both benchmarks and reported 0-shot results for all variants.
+Following EvalPlus, MBPP and MBPP+ are evaluated on its 378-task subset rather than the full MBPP test split.
 Release under MIT License.

 \paragraph{BigCodeBench.} BigCodeBench~\citep{zhuo2025bigcodebench} is a challenging benchmark for code generation, aimed at evaluating models’ ability to interpret complex instructions and invoke diverse external libraries correctly.
 Under the completion setting, each task provides a function signature and docstrings, requiring the model to generate the full function implementation.
 Under the instruction setting, models are required to generate corresponding code according to a given instruction.
 A unit test is also provided to verify functional correctness.
 Spanning a broad range of practical programming scenarios, BigCodeBench assesses models on real-world tasks that demand precise understanding of task-specific APIs and library usage.
 It is released under the Apache License 2.0.